BAC has no open positions at this time.

 A three to four week residency period designed to encourage peer exchange by hosting multiple resident artists concurrently in all of BAC's spaces.
 BAC Space artists receive honoraria, between 100 and 250 hours of studio space, administrative support, option to participate in work-in-progress showings, and photographic, video, and written documentation of their residency.

-A residency granted biannually to a dance artist through a fund sponsored by the late BAC Board Member James H. Duffy.
-The Martha Duffy Residency provides additional financial support to a selected BAC Space resident artist working in the dance discipline.
+A fellowship granted biannually to a dance artist through a fund sponsored by the late BAC Board Member James H. Duffy.
+The James and Martha Duffy Fellowship provides additional financial support to a selected BAC Space resident artist working in the dance discipline.

 A two-year residency awarded annually to an artist or artists committed to innovation and collaboration as exemplified by John Cage and Merce Cunningham.
 The Cage Cunningham Fund awards $50,000 distributed over two years in support of the Fellow’s work.
 In addition, BAC provides use of the John Cage & Merce Cunningham Studio for eight weeks, as well as significant administrative support for project development.

 An expanded residency opportunity for artists to develop projects first at Bogliasco’s facility in the serene coastal Italian environment, and then continue at BAC’s studios in the urban setting of New York City.
 The Bogliasco Fellowship is offered annually and includes an honorarium as well as use of BAC’s studio spaces.